-This past week, I moderated two panels of my peers at the National Speakers Association’s CSP/CPAE Summit in Coral Gables, FL.
+A few years back, I moderated two panels of my peers at the National Speakers Association’s CSP/CPAE Summit in Coral Gables, FL.
 The Summit had about 80 of the top speakers in the United States – our association’s Certified Speaking Professionals (CSP) and the Speaker’s Hall of Fame (CPAE) – who came together to discuss and share best practices.
-It’s quite an intimate and special event and I was honored to be the Chair as well.
+It was quite an intimate and special event and I was honored to be the Chair as well.

-Later on in the day, one of my colleagues asked me, “How is it different to moderate a panel of your peers rather than a panel for a client that you don’t know so well?”
+After the panel, one of my colleagues asked me, “How is it different to moderate a panel of your peers rather than a panel for a client that you don’t know so well?”

 Interesting question which I have been pondering since.

 My first reaction is around familiarity.
 Because I know most of the people in the room, am friends with many, and we are part of an association family, I would say that I wasn’t as quick to intervene when someone spoke too long, didn’t answer a question or just needed to be reigned in.